Breathe

 ©2025-2026

-• Video Direction
+- Video Direction

-• Art Direction
+- Art Direction

-• Editing
+- Editing

 Can singularity emerge from the general?

-Breathe is a high-concept narrative short that explores the friction between individual free will and a hyper-synchronized, silent society where human movement mimics the fluidity of water.
-The film is structured around a three-act "shift," transitioning from a monotone, "metronome" existence to a "free-form" awakening and a final resolution characterized by the protagonist's "non-presence".
-This journey is anchored by two central symbols: the feather, representing a fleeting invitation to freedom , and the apple, embodying the heavy weight of a permanent decision or "original sin" within a perfect system.
-To emphasize this mute society, the "Sound of Silence" was crafted using a rhythmic soundscape of environmental foley—such as synchronized door-slamming and typing—which is eventually shattered by the protagonist’s final, desperate attempt to breathe and speak.
-The project's realization was a masterclass in meticulous group organization and precise logistical planning.
-Our team managed the entire production chain, from collaborative brainstorming and localizing diverse filming sites, such as the Jardin du Luxembourg and the Kley 2 kitchen, to site reservations and managing a large group of extras.
-The casting process was particularly rigorous, requiring me to evaluate and choose from approximately 70 different candidates to find the ideal lead and supporting cast for our choreographed world.
-To ensure total synchronization across the five-day shoot, we developed a detailed "Prêt À Tourner" (PAT) document that served as our operational bible.
-This high level of coordination extended into an intensive post-production phase, where we harmonized our efforts in editing, sound mixing, and color grading to successfully deliver a polished final cut that distinguishes the monotone routine from the vivid moments of individual rebellion.
+Breathe is a high-concept narrative short film about the friction between individual free will and a hyper-synchronized, silent society where every human movement mimics the fluidity of water.
+The story unfolds across a three-act "shift": from a monotone "metronome" existence, to a "free-form" awakening, to a final resolution defined by the protagonist's "non-presence."
+Two symbols anchor it — the feather, a fleeting invitation to freedom, and the apple, the heavy weight of a permanent decision, an "original sin" inside a perfect system.
+To convey this mute world, we crafted a "Sound of Silence" from rhythmic environmental foley such as synchronized door-slamming and typing, eventually shattered by the protagonist's desperate final attempt to breathe and speak.
+As director and cinematographer (DP), Paul Marchiset shaped both the storytelling and the visual language of the film, then carried that vision into post-production by handling the color grading.
+The project was also an exercise in meticulous organization: our team managed the full production chain — collaborative brainstorming, scouting and securing locations such as the Jardin du Luxembourg and the Kley 2 kitchen, and coordinating a large group of extras.
+Casting was especially rigorous, with roughly 70 candidates evaluated to find the right lead and supporting cast for our choreographed world.
+To keep a five-day shoot perfectly synchronized, we built a detailed "Prêt À Tourner" (PAT) document that served as our operational bible.
+That coordination extended into an intensive post phase of editing, sound mixing and color grading, sharpening the contrast between monotone routine and the vivid moments of individual rebellion to deliver a polished final cut.